mathewlowry/myhub-gpt/about/experimental methods.md

 - on the other hand, if all the notes' Summaries total 8000 tokens, the Collection is rejected as too large from the outset
 - something interesting happens in the middle ground: where the notes total over 8000 tokens, Collection Composer substitutes some notes with their Summaries, starting with notes which are not Highlighted and which are only slightly over the Summary Threshold.

 In this way ChatGPT gets the Editor's notes of the Collection where possible, and their Summaries if the Collection's notes are either too numerous, too long, or both.
-The actual algorithm is spelt out a little more explicitly in [[chatgpt integration plans]], while all Summarisers can be found in [[summarisers]].
+The actual algorithm is spelt out a little more explicitly in [[chatgpt integration plans]], while all Summarisers can be found in [[summarisers in summary]].

 ### Questions to answer